OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 ## Dwarf

-The Dwarves are a race renowned for their unyielding workmanship and tenacious spirit that lives deep within the craggy mountains where the sounds of hammers and forges fill the air.
-These rugged underground dwellers have built out a long and illustrious existence that spans the pages of history.
+The Dwarves are a race renowned for their unyielding workmanship and tenacious spirit that lives near or within craggy mountains where the sounds of hammers and forges fill the air.
+These rugged mountain dwellers have built out a long and illustrious existence that spans the pages of history.

 Dwarves have a rich culture that they share among themselves that is replete with song, dancing, and humor despite being frequently perceived as severe and stern.
-Joyous laughing and the clinking of tankards may be heard resonating through the stone halls during big victory celebrations and festivals to honor their gods.
+Joyous laughing and the clinking of tankards may be heard resonating through dwarven halls during big victory celebrations and festivals to honor their gods.
 However, they conceal a keen awareness of history and an unwavering resolve beneath their cheery demeanor.
 Dwarves have deep memories, and they rarely forget wrongs from the past.
 They remain unified against any threat that attempts to intrude upon their territories and are passionate defenders of their habitats.

 ### Stout and Hardy

 Dwarves are a race with a rich culture famed for their husky bodies and extraordinary endurance.
-Despite being smaller than most humanoids, they have an undoubtedly powerful presence.
+Despite being smaller than most humanoids, they have an undoubtedly `powerful presence`.
 Dwarves are built for resiliency with a capacity to survive the harshest conditions.
 They have broad shoulders and robust frames.
 Dwarves typically stand 4 to 5 feet tall yet still weigh as much as an average human.

 ### Masters of the Forge